omni-us/jsonargparse/DOCUMENTATION.rst

       opt1: from yaml 1
       opt2: from yaml 2

-Then in python adding a config file argument and parsing some dummy arguments, the following would be observed:
+Then in Python adding a config file argument and parsing some dummy arguments, the following would be observed:

 .. testsetup:: config